DarkflameUniverse/DarkflameServer/README.md

 Some tools utilized to streamline the setup process require Python 3, make sure you have it installed.

+**Choosing the right version for your client**
+DLU clients identify themselves using a higher version number than the regular live clients out there.
+This was done make sure that older and incomplete clients wouldn't produce false positive bug reports for us, and because we made bug fixes and new content for the client.

+If you're using a DLU client, then you don't need to change anything.
+But if you're using any other client, you'll have to go into the "CMakeVariables.txt" file and change it to match your client's version. (likely 171022)

 ### Linux builds
 Make sure packages like `gcc`, `cmake`, and `zlib` are installed.
 Depending on the distribution, these packages might already be installed.